Upper Greenwood Lake, New Jersey

 The lake drains to the northeast into Long House Creek, which descends into New York and joins Wawayanda Creek, a west-flowing tributary of Pochuck Creek, which in turn runs north to the Wallkill River, a northeast-flowing tributary of the Hudson.

 The Upper Greenwood Lake community was first listed as a CDP prior to the 2020 census.

 Demographics

+Upper Greenwood Lake first appeared as a census designated place in the 2020 U.S. census.

+Education

+The respective school districts are West Milford Township Public Schools for sections in West Milford Township, Passaic County; and Vernon Township School District for sections in Vernon Township, Sussex County.